emptymonkey/ew/README.md

 ## ew shellcode ##

-The files with shellcode are the same ew, but were build with '-Os' and then stripped, before being run through xxd -p.
+The files with shellcode are the same ew, but were built with '-Os' and then stripped, before being run through xxd -p.
 This is useful when the target host has xxd but no compiler.

 	cat ew-x64-shellcode.hex | xxd -p -r > ew